oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

   definitions for the node template that augment or replace those provided by its declared node type.

+- node_count_value: represents the number of node representations that must be created from this node template.
+If not specified, a default value of 1 is used.
 - node_filter_definition: represents the optional node filter TOSCA orchestrators will use for selecting a matching node template.